richardanaya/gbnf/README.md

     }
 ```

-Goals of this project:
+# Future goals of this project:
 * offer standard grammars
-* handle conversion of JSON schema to GBNF
+* handle useful conversion of JSON schema to GBNF (we won't be able to handle it all probably).
-* parsing and rendering of GBNF files
+* parsing of GBNF files using Nom 7.

+I'm totally down for contributors, please add tests.

 See the [documentation](https://docs.rs/gbnf).